iay/shibboleth-idp-docker/README.md

 invokes `CONFIG` (if present) to override those defaults.
 An example `CONFIG` file is provided as `CONFIG.example`.

-By default, the container's port 443 and 8443 are bound to the Docker host's same-numbered ports on all available interfaces.
+By default, the container's port 443 is bound to the Docker host's same-numbered port on all available interfaces.
 This is probably the right choice for most people.
 If you need to override this, you can set `IPADDR` to a specific IP address in the `CONFIG` file.